Kansas City Wrongful Death Attorneys

 Or Call Us Now at (816) 221-2288 or (844) 243-2288 to discuss your case.

-Furthermore, the proper parties to bring a wrongful death lawsuit against a liable party include:
+Furthermore, the proper parties who may bring a wrongful death lawsuit include:

 - Spouse, children, or the surviving lineal descendants of any deceased children, natural or adopted, legitimate or illegitimate